alexlance/signal-android-classic/README.md

 ideas.

+### Patch 002 Keep SMS functionality

+The github user `ubergeek77` has submitted patches to keep the SMS functionality around, and also removes the messages that nag at you.
+(Wow).

 ### Here's some I built earlier

-I went through every tag from Signal version 6.5.0 and upward, and rebuilt them all without the forced upgrade functionality.
+I went through every tag from Signal version 6.5.0 and upward, and rebuilt Android packages for every version with the patches above.
 See the RELEASES page:

 https://github.com/alexlance/signal-android-classic/releases